wikijoss/api-v1-client-php/docs/create.md

 Basic Usage
 -----------
 Make calls on the `Create` member object within the `Blockchain` object.
+Please note than an `api_code` is required with Create Wallet permissions.
+You may request an API code [here](https://blockchain.info/api/api_create_code).

 ```php
 $Blockchain = new Blockchain($api_code);